Jay Tidmarsh

 He became Lord Lieutenant of Bristol in 1996 having been the High Sheriff of Avon in the preceding year.
 Since 1979, Tidmarsh has been a member of The Society of Merchant Venturers, a private club whose membership is invited "from individuals who have been successful in their chosen area of business".
 He was Master of the Merchant Venturers in 1994–95.

-Tidmarsh was a founder director of GWR Radio plc and is a director of Business West.
-He is Chairman of SouthWest One and Pro-Chancellor of the University of Bristol.
+Tidmarsh was a founder director of GWR Radio plc and was a director of Business West.
+He was Chairman of SouthWest One and was Pro-Chancellor of the University of Bristol.
 Married with two sons, he is a Trustee of several charitable trusts.
 He has received Honorary Degrees (Doctorates) from both the University of Bristol and UWE.